 If you’re moving with children, you can rely on a high-quality school district there, too.
 The crime rates are rather low, so there’s no need to worry about safety in Hermosa.

 Manhattan Beach is a residential area offering a suburban feel to a population of about 35,600, along with lots of job opportunities and excellent schools for the children.
 The median monthly income is around $169,00 if you own your own home, which is the case with most of the locals.
 The average rent here is over $2,300.

-As a place with low crime rates, Manhattan Beach is an excellent choice for families.
+As a place with low crime rates, Manhattan Beach is one of the best places to raise a family in California.
 But note that it’s just as great for young people looking for fun, too.
 There are many bars and world-class restaurants for a perfect Saturday night to relax after a long week at work.

 Located in the south region of LA, Hyde Park is home to over 36,600 people.
-Most of them use their car to get around, which means you might need auto transport services to ship your vehicle to the new address.
+Most of them use their car to get around, which means you might need auto transport services to ship your vehicle to the new address, but before that, make sure that you understand how car shipping works to avoid some of the common moving mistakes.
 The suburb is reportedly quite dog-friendly, so this is good news for those of you planning to move with dogs – your furry friend will be welcome there.

 The locals say that you can feel the holiday spirit in Hyde Park, so this magic will make your relocation even more enjoyable if you’re moving during the holidays.
 This charming suburb has many cafes where you can spend a pleasant evening upon your arrival.

-When it comes to housing, the average rent is just over $1,000, while houses are somewhat more expensive – the median home value goes up to as much as $340,800.
+This is one of the most affordable places to live in Los Angeles when it comes to renting.
+The average rent is just over $1,000, while houses are somewhat more expensive – the median home value goes up to as much as $340,800.
 Most of the population there opt for renting homes.
 As for the income, the average income per capita is about $22,000, which is about 22% lower than the national average.